serenhov/OpenHackC4H/Hackathons/2016_Lund/2016_Lund_Summary.md

 # OpenHack 2-4/12 2016 in Lund
+Our secound round of OpenHack took place in Lund at the innovation hub Ideon.
+Having the venu next to the university led to a big part of our attendees were students from LTH, but not limited to.

+We had nine challenges presented by a wide range of different organisations with the overall focus on crise management and information sharing.
+This year we also intoduced challenges on a local level from the Swedish Employment Agency and Futurion in which found important.
+All the case-contributors were on sight to presnt there challenges and were avalable through out the hack, except for Huridocs who were with us from Southy Korea.
+On site we also had representatives from our sponsor to act as coches and assist in everything from project management to big-data analytics.

+Through out the hack our lovely Stream-Team were live 24/7 and streamed the entire hack with interviews, discussions, hacking-competitions and tons of other fun.
+Here you may take a quick 2 min sneak peak into the 48-hours https://www.youtube.com/watch?v=4bWq2tL3gTM

+After 48 intense hours 12 teams presented their achievements in-front of a diverse and competent jury.
+The solutions proposals and prototypes ranged from mockups to functional apps.
+One of our winning teams, JobSweepers, later on got invited to present at a seminar in Stockholm by Futurion: "Så knäckte vi koden" (https://www.youtube.com/watch?v=mZs4dafgnwE) and an other team, Data-Universe, represented at Almedalen in House of Hack.

 ## Challenges
 * [ActionAid](../Challenges/ActionAid_2016.md) - New digital means of engagement with ActionAid on issues of solidarity and social justice!